 More and more companies are building their teams out across the world.
 It’s not just the Googles and the Microsofts that are going global, either.
-Small companies can also leverage remote workers to cut costs, improve performance, and increase profits.
+Small companies are also using the offshore development model to cut costs, improve performance, and increase profits.
 Bridging the culture gap in remote teams can either make or break your offshore operations.

 Many businesses today are building full teams in emerging tech nations like India.
 They’re taking advantage of global diversity and bringing together people from different cultures and backgrounds, with unique perspectives on just about everything imaginable – as well as that precious reduced overhead.

 In theory, this globalisation helps organisations to scale up their business – but the vast cultural and societal differences, and the ethical implications of offshoring can throw a major spanner in the works.

 Defining the “culture gap”